Aircoookie/WLED/readme.md

 ## Welcome to my project WLED!

-### This is a fork of WLED that provide sound reactivity.
+NOTE: This is a fork of WLED that provides sound reactivity.
 We have a [Sound Reactive WLED Wiki](https://github.com/atuline/WLED/wiki).

-In the meantime, we bring you WLED.
+And now back to WLED.

 A fast and feature-rich implementation of an ESP8266/ESP32 webserver to control NeoPixel (WS2812B, WS2811, SK6812, APA102) LEDs!